 13. Review of the Regulations

-13.1 If the CEO at any time considers that these Financial Regulations are inadequate and should be reviewed the matter should be brought to the Board’s attention.
+13.1 If the Clerk at any time considers that these Financial Regulations are inadequate and should be reviewed the matter should be brought to the Board’s attention.

 13.2 Notwithstanding the above these Regulations should be reviewed every five years following their adoption.

-These Regulations were approved by the Kyle & Upper OuseDanvm Drainage Commissioners at their meeting on 10th December6th November 2015.
+These Regulations were approved by the Kyle & Upper Ouse Internal Drainage Board at their meeting on 10th December 2018.